Why Visit New Zealand?

 The government has supported eco-friendly track development throughout the country, replacing some rail tracks with cycle routes and focusing on spectacular landscapes – this is, of course, home to Lord of the Rings panoramas.

 Furthermore New Zealand travel is easy, safe, inexpensive, English speaking, there’s a lot of budget accommodation available, local people are relaxed and friendly and the wine is excellent.
+If your preference is travelling in New Zealand in style and luxury instead of the ubiquitous backpacking then click that link.

 The Bugcrew explored New Zealand by backpacker bus out of Auckland